Formally Verified Linear-Time Invertible Lexing: Introduction

-In the transformed printed string, the sequence \tkn{abs},\tkn{def} would instead be recognized as \tkn{absdef} instead of as two separate tokens.
-The central problem we address therefore is: \begin{quote} \emph{How can we support correct printing and lexing while formally guaranteeing that no information is lost?} \end{quote}
+The central problem we address is therefore: \emph{How can we support printing and lexing while formally guaranteeing that no information is lost?} To formalize this problem, we define \emph{separable tokens} and \emph{invertibility}.